iabhishek15/online-shopping-intention/README.md

 # online-shopping-intention

-Online shopping intention using K Means.
+This Machine Learning project shows the online shopping intention of the customers.
+It uses the machine learning algorithm known as K Means.